QAStudio-Dev/studio/SLACK_BUTTON_FIX.md

 **Interactivity URL verification fails**
 - Check that the endpoint is deployed and accessible
+- Verify `SLACK_SIGNING_SECRET` is set in your environment variables
 - Use `curl` to test: `curl -X POST https://qastudio.dev/api/integrations/slack/interactions`
 - Check server logs for any errors

+**403 Status Code Error**
+- This means the `SLACK_SIGNING_SECRET` is not configured
+- Make sure you've added it to both `.env` and Vercel environment variables
+- Redeploy your app after adding the variable

 ## Additional Resources